iPhone hack? It’s not something you hear about very often but it does happen and as you’ll see below they can be rather serious too!

 You know how everyone–especially Android fanboys–love to criticize Apple about its “walled garden” approach to iOS and the iPhone?
 This walled garden is what keeps the iPhone so much more secure and protected from viruses than an Android phone.

-The Nature of iOS Makes iPhone Hacks Less Likely
+The Nature of iOS Makes An iPhone Hack Less Likely

 Yes, it’s true the iPhone doesn’t allow as much customization via things like skins and themes as Android does, and it’s also true that iPhones took a lot longer to get things like third-party keyboard support.
 And yep, this was all due to the iPhone’s “walled garden.”